areaDetector/areaDetector/INSTALL_GUIDE.md

 External Products Required for Building areaDetector
 ----------------------------------------------------
-areaDetector optionally uses the NETCDF, TIFF, ZLIB, JPEG, SZIP, XML2, HDF5, NEXUS, GRAPHICSMAGIC, and EPICSV4 libraries.
+areaDetector optionally uses the NETCDF, TIFF, ZLIB, JPEG, SZIP, XML2, HDF5, NEXUS, GRAPHICSMAGIC, OPENCV, and EPICSV4 libraries.
 These are used for plugins and are not required.

-Prior to areaDetector R2-5 the TIFF, ZLIB, JPEG, SZIP, XML2, HDF5 needed to be installed on Linux.
+Prior to areaDetector R2-5 the TIFF, ZLIB, JPEG, SZIP, XML2, HDF5 libraries needed to be installed on Linux.
 On Windows they were provided as pre-built libraries in the ADBinaries module in areaDetector.
 NETCDF and NEXUS were built from source in ADCore.